 The more square a house is as opposed to long irregular shapes, the smaller the foundation and roof will be and the more cost-effective the design is.
 The more “bump-outs” or projections the house has, the more the price per square foot will increase.
 Basically, square shapes with simple roof lines that stack the footage (meaning the second floor footage is equal to or greater than the first floor footage) will be the cheapest to do per square foot.
 So, try and count the exterior corners of the home and you will get a sense for the efficiency of the design based on that number.
 With 4 being extremely efficient, 10 being average, and 20 representing a pretty inefficient design.

 The overall size of the house will also affect the cost per foot.
 The larger a home, the lower the cost per square foot.
 This is because some “fixed” costs such as water source, sewer, driveway, garage, clearing, etc. will generally be the same or close to the same but if those costs are averaged into a larger house, the overall cost is lower.
 For example, a $5,000 well will cost $1 per square foot on a 5,000 s.f. house and $2 a s.f. on a 2,500 s.f. house.
+This same math applies across many phases.
 Since houses with low square footage of finished space still tend to have garages, porches, and all the other site costs, the cost per square foot tends to be higher.
+So, you can expect small houses to cost a lot more per s.f. compared to larger houses with the same fit and finish.